 We discovered the charming town of Rockport and beautiful Goose Island State Park back in 2009 on one of our epic Texas crossings.
 We have fond memories of camping in a lush canopy of gnarled live oaks, exploring nearby coastal refuges, and enjoying abundant birdlife, including close encounters with rare and endangered Whooping Cranes.

 It was with some trepidation that we returned to the park.
-The beach campsites are gone, the wonderful pier that extended a half-mile out into the bay was destroyed by the hurricane, and the centuries-old live oaks are a shadow of what they once were.
+The beach campsites are gone, the wonderful pier that extended more than a quarter-mile out into the bay was destroyed by the hurricane, and the centuries-old live oaks are a shadow of what they once were.
 “There were no leaves left on the oaks—they were snatched bald by the storm,” said a local bartender.

 We heard tales from hardy locals who have returned to rebuild their community.
 They told us heartbreaking stories of thousands of pelicans and shorebirds who perished in the storm and washed ashore.
 The Whooping Cranes and other migratory birds were more fortunate.
 They had not yet returned to Texas from their summer nesting grounds when the hurricane hit.